MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Restoring factory cloud configurations

-After changing the cloud configurations to connect the device to your own cloud instance, there are two mechanisms to recover the factory default configurations.
+After changing the cloud configurations to connect the device to your cloud instance, there are two mechanisms to recover the factory default configurations.

   > :information_source: &nbsp; This step will just restore the cloud and Wi-Fi configurations to factory settings.
 The image is not altered.